SudoSharma/bimpm_implementation/README.md

         ----------
         model_path : str
-            A path to the location of the BiMPM trained model. batch_size : int, optional
+            A path to the location of the BiMPM trained model. experiment : bool, flag
+            Whether or not to run experiments on small dataset (default is False). batch_size : int, optional
             Number of examples in one iteration (default is 64). char_input_size : int, optional